 Other budget tips

 Just type ‘free haircut’ in Gumtree to find ads with a lot of apprentice hairdressers and hairdressers requiring models.
 Considering you will be acting as a guinae pig they will cut your hair for free.
 They often even offer colouring at low prices.
 It is a tested and approved method!
+You can also check on Market Place, for good deals with hairdressers.

 Make sure to check the supermarket promotional leaflets before you go shopping.
 Also, make sure you check the back side of your receipt.
 Apart from the ‘two bottles for the price of one’ deal at Coles you can find all kinds of discounts.
 For example for gas, gym-memberships, trips and excursions, etc. Remember to check the Special Offers in the supermarket too.
 They often sell products 50% off when they are about to expire.
+This is fairly important if you are in Sydney on a budget.

 Group buying websites such as Groupon Australia or Ouffer offer many interesting deals for activities and restaurants.
 Make sure to check them out!